 Location, location, location

 With its breathtaking architecture, sprawling greenspaces, and rich history, Columbia Heights always makes you feel like you’re right where you need to be.
 But, if you need to get out and see all that D.C. has to offer, the neighborhood’s central location makes that as painless and possible.
-Both Common Clifton and Common Monroe are short walks from the metro station: your gateway to D.C.
+Both Common Euclid and Common Monroe are short walks from the metro station: your gateway to D.C.
 Just two miles from the National Mall, our D.C. homes are also the ideal destination for those relocating to join the new administration.
 Whether you’re a newbie or a lifer, Columbia Heights is the perfect place to be in D.C.

 A true melting pot